What Is The Audit?

 The Audit exists at the intersection of experience and data analytics.
 I know that may not sound so exciting, but I’ve actually been having a world of fun researching this stuff.

-For now at least, regular posts on The Audit are freely available to everyone who needs it and I’d ideally like to keep it that way.
+For now at least, new posts on The Audit are freely available to everyone who needs them and I’d ideally like to keep it that way.
 But you can always choose to upgrade to a paid subscription.
 Your support will allow me to both deepen and broaden the scope of this project.
-Perhaps one day soon, I might open up a few regional bureaus to focus on local governance and institutions.
-And, with the luxury of more time, I might be able to directly connect with institutional insiders with access to even better data sources.

 If you have any thoughts about those ideas, please do let me know.